Luxtripper Travel Editor

 From lush jungles to idyllic beaches, Bali’s varied landscapes provide the perfect backdrop for an adventurous family holiday.
 Families can explore the country’s many unique villages and temples, experience exotic jungle wildlife, and relax on pristine, palm-lined beaches – all in a single holiday!
 The range of family-friendly activities is endless, from zipline jungle tours to petting zoos to a wide variety of watersports.
 There are also many resorts that specialise in keeping the whole family happy, with activities to keep the children occupied with the parents enjoy a luxurious day at the spa.
 While July is considered peak season and may be crowded, there’s little chance of rain during this time.

-Where to stay: Four Seasons Resort at Sayan Ubud
+Where to stay: Four Seasons Resort Bali at Sayan

 A family holiday in Bhutan is sure to be a fascinating cultural experience unlike any other.
 Because this unique country is largely untouched by tourism, families can experience an authentic culture that can be difficult to find in this tourism-driven world.
 The people in Bhutan are known for being especially authentic, warm and welcoming towards tourists, and even more so towards families.
 The country is so beautiful that it will seem like a fairy tale come to life for children.
 Active families can hike through the beautiful mountains, while those seeking a more relaxing experience can explore the temples and villages, enjoy the unique luxury accommodation and participate in cultural activities like cooking classes and authentic weaving lessons.